freenas/freenas-docs/userguide/system.rst

 To configure the key server connection, enter the hostname or IP address of the central key management :guilabel:`Server`, then the connection :guilabel:`Port` number.
-Authenticating the connection requires a valid :ref:`Certificate` and :ref:`CA public certificate`.
+Authenticating the connection requires a valid :ref:`Certificate <Certificates>` and :ref:`CA public certificate <CAs>`.
 Make sure to secure both of these certificates.

 To choose which %brand% keys are managed through KMIP, set the desired :guilabel:`Management` checkboxes.
 Enabling an option allows the key